-become gods, that is, that those who were human beings become gods. [...]
-The Son of God became a son of man, in order to make sons of men into sons of God.
+Still it has not enough for our God to promise us divinity in himself, unless he also took on our infirmity, as though to say, "Do you want to know how much I love you, how certain you ought to be that I am going to give you my divine reality?
+I took to myself your mortal reality."
+We mustn't find it incredible, brothers and sisters, that human beings become gods, that is, that those who were human beings become gods. [...]
+The Son of God became a son of man, in order to make sons of men into sons of God.30

-The emphasis on the fulfilment of God's promise leads to the vision of the future for the congregation: God becomes one of them.
-Augustine refers to the perfect humanity as the means with which God assumes the deification of human infirmity to the god-like existence.
-In the combination of the deification language with Pauline form of adoption, it is proclaimed that what has already taken with the incarnation will be "made manifest at a definite time."
-The end and future of the Church community is confirmed by the positive aspect of the message of God's deifying activity.
+The emphasis on the fulfilment of God's promise leads to the vision of the future for his congregation: God becomes one of them.
+Augustine explains the perfect humanity as the means with which God assumes the deification of human infirmity to the god-like existence.
+In the combination of the deification language with Pauline form of adoption, it is proclaimed that what has already taken with the incarnation will be "made manifest at a definite time."31 The end and the future of the community of the faith is confirmed by the positive aspect of the message of God's deifying activity.